ninbura/windows/readme.md

         4. In most cases, there should now be a flashing light, and the update process is complete when that light has finished flashing.
         5. Once the light is done flashing, turn your computer on via the power button.
 At this point your computer may restart multiple times as it updates the firmware of onboard devices.
 Be patient, do not manually power down the system unless it has been completely unresponsive for an extended period of time.
 After all is said and done, you should typically arrive a screen that says "press F1 to enter BIOS".
     - #### Configuring BIOS
-        1. Verify that your virtual or physical TPM is enabled (usually on by default).
+        1. Enable virtual or physical TPM (usually on by default).
         3. Verify that secure boot is *enabled and active*.
-        3. Verify that XMP is enabled.
+        3. Enable XMP.
         4. Adjust system fan curves as desired.
-3. ### create a bootable flash drive & install windows
+3. ### Create a Bootable Flash Drive & Install Windows
    - attach an 8gb+ flash drive to your computer
    - download & install [rufus](https://rufus.ie/en/)
    - use rufus to download & mount the windows 11 iso to your flash drive ([tutorial](https://pureinfotech.com/rufus-create-bootable-windows-11-usb/))